CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 ```
 Congratulations, good job!

->Note: Lines beginning with ">>>" and "..." indicate input to Python (these are the default prompts of the interactive interpreter).
+>Note: Lines beginning with ">>>" and "..." indicate input to Python (these are the default prompt of the interactive interpreter).
 Everything else is output from Python.

 If you need to install Python, you can download the most recent stable version of Python 2 or Python 3 from [general download page](https://www.python.org/downloads/).